Why is History important?

 Over the 4.5 billions years that Earth has existed it has gone through many changes.

-Today there are five oceans that cover just over 70% of our planet, and they are all connected together:
+Today for example there are five oceans that cover just over 70% of our planet, and they are all connected together:

 the Atlantic Ocean